dbis-ilm/streamvizzard/readme.md

 # StreamVizzard v0.9.5

 StreamVizzard ist an interactive and explorative stream processing editor written in Python, designed to simplify the pipeline development process.
+The system is divided into a [Frontend](frontend/readme.md), that is responsible for user interaction and visualization, and a [Backend](backend/readme.md), that brings its own custom stream processing engine for execution and modification of the pipeline.

 Please note that StreamVizzard is currently in active development.
 Some features might not yet be completed or may be subject to future changes.